reritom/Flask-PyMongo-Unittest-Guide/README.md

     app.run("0.0.0.0", port=5000, debug=False)

 ```
-Again, note that "create_app" can be imported directly from src, because in "src/__init__.py" I have added "from src.application import create_app".
+Again, note that `create_app` can be imported directly from src, because in `src/__init__.py` I have added `from src.application import create_app`.
 This is largely just for convenience when projects grow and become more nested.

-Now, with just these four files, we are able to run our app and create articles by posting data to the "/articles" endpoint, assuming you are running mongodb in the background, and pass the correct db_uri to the create_app function.
+Now, with just these four files, we are able to run our app and create articles by posting data to the `/articles` endpoint, assuming you are running mongodb in the background, and pass the correct db_uri to the create_app function.

 ## Testing
 So we can have an application that we can run.
 Now we want to test it.
 There are plenty of reasons for testing, including the ensure the application fits the expected behaviour, and to make sure no regressions (bugs) get introduced into the code down the line.